 What are the Health Benefits of Tomato Paste?

-The finest natural source of lycopene, a potent antioxidant that is a member of the vitamin A family, is tomatoes.
+The finest natural source of lycopene, a potent antioxidant of the vitamin A family, is tomatoes.
 Although research has yielded conflicting findings, it frequently makes headlines for its ability to prevent prostate cancer, according to a review published in November 2011 in the “Cochrane Database of Systematic Reviews.”
-According to a study that appeared in the journal “NeurologyOctober “‘s 2012 issue, men who consumed more lycopene had a decreased risk of strokes.
+According to a study in the journal “NeurologyOctober “‘s 2012 issue, men who consumed more lycopene had a decreased risk of strokes.
 Lycopene consumption guidelines have not been defined, although consuming 4 to 8 mg daily is likely sufficient to have positive health effects.
 The amount of lycopene in 1 tablespoon of tomato paste is 4.6 milligrams.

 Although it generates neurotransmitters and collagen, which supports your skin and ligaments, vitamin C is better recognized as an antioxidant.
 Its antioxidant properties shield your body from free radical damage, including protecting the proteins and fats in your brain from oxidative damage.
 Your skin’s vitamin C content protects it from sun exposure’s negative effects.
 Women only need 75 milligrams of vitamin C daily, compared to 90 mg for men.
 For pregnant women, the recommended daily consumption rises to 80 milligrams.
 Smokers require an additional 35 mg every day.
-The amount of vitamin C in one tablespoon of tomato paste is 3.5 milligrams.
+Vitamin C in one tablespoon of tomato paste is 3.5 milligrams.

 How to Recognize Bad Tomato Paste?

-If you don’t store tomato paste in the refrigerator, it will spoil sooner even though it can last for several months or even a year.
+If you don’t store tomato paste in the refrigerator, it will spoil sooner, even though it can last for several months or even a year.
 Purchase no more than a few tablespoons at a time to preserve the paste’s quality.
 Make sure you only purchase tomato paste when essential to avoid overspending.
 Throw it out right away if something goes wrong.

 Glass jars, tubes, and cans work well for storing tomato paste.
 The well must be covered to prevent mold growth and odors, and they must be kept out of direct sunlight in a calm, dry atmosphere.
 If in doubt, sample a few jars to learn what kind of paste is included.